 <MessageId n><The language-neutral string n>

 These language-neutral strings can then be translated into different languages and put into localized string tables (section 188.8.131.52).

 The publisher parameter file has the same format as the publisher message file and can take this form:

 The strings in the publisher parameter file cannot be localized.
 It is used for parameter substitution.
-For example, if a publisher defines the description string of an event as "The system has found %%2", when the server tries to expand the string with the EvtRpcMessageRender method (section 18.104.22.168), it sees %%2 and knows that this part should be replaced with some real string from the publisher's parameter file.
+For example, if a publisher defines the description string of an event as "The system has found %%2", when the server tries to expand the string with the EvtRpcMessageRender method (section 184.108.40.206), it sees %%2 and knows that this part is replaced with a real string from the publisher's parameter file.
 It then uses 2 as the index and finds the string for the value 2 in the parameter file and replaces %%2 with that string.